tyler-nie/Bill-Manager/README.md

 and the people in their group (with their information)
 - As a user I would like to be able save the bills and group so that I can come back to it another day and add more information to the group

+# Instructions for Grader
+- You can generate the first required event related to adding Xs to a Y by clicking the add Person Button and inputting a name and clicking OK
+- You can generate the second required event related to adding Xs to a Y by clicking the add Person Button and inputting a name and clicking OK
+- You can also generate the first required event related to adding Xs to a Y by clicking the add Bill Button and filling in the information asked and clicking OK
+- You can also generate the second required event related to adding Xs to a Y by clicking the add Bill Button and filling in the information asked and clicking OK
+- You can locate my visual component by looking at the top left of the window
+- You can save the state of my application by clicking the save program button
+- You can reload the state of my application by clicking the load program button